parrotjs/parrotjs/README.md

 ### Basic

 This method is available in `Parrot` namespace.
-This is the basic method that you need yo set up the library and know the current version.
+This is the basic method that you need yo set up the library and to know the current version.

 #### .version

-Returns the version of the library.
+It returns the version of the library.

 ```coffee
 Parrot.version